lancePetrisko/personal-labor-tracker/README.md

 - [ ] CSV export for invoicing
 - [ ] Earnings view (hourly rate × hours per client)
 - [ ] Edit session notes after the fact
+- [ ] Feature for editing how long you worked in case the client crashes